 Occasionally, when the subject of praying for healing of traumatic memories is being discussed, someone will quote 2 Corinthians 5:17 and Philippians 3:13-14, and then raise objections along the lines of, "Why are we wasting time and energy rummaging around in old painful memories?
 Doesn't Paul tell us that the old things have passed away?
 And Doesn't Paul instruct us to leave the past behind as we strain forward toward the new things of God?
 When painful things from the past come up, it's just satan trying to harass us.
-Aren't we just playing into his hands when we think about, talk about, and focus on traumatic memories?"
+Aren't we just circuits back on-line, and chapters 17 through 23 in Outsmarting Yourself provide detailed, practical discussions of the remaining three interventions.